Operation Tiger Campaign Victory

 Written by: Josh Chamberland, Sophomore at Bowling Green State University, Greenpeace Semester Alum, Greenpeace Student Network Campus Coordinator

-.
+Operation Tiger was the first campaign I ran and took part in as a Campus Coordinator through the Greenpeace Student Network at Bowling Green State University (BGSU).
+It all started as an idea and a goal, to help stop the destruction of Indonesian rainforests by Asia Pulp and Paper.
 At the beginning of last year I took this campaign idea to the first environmental club on campus I found and after a couple meetings, I pitched the campaign idea.
 They werent up to running a campaign at that time, so I proceeded to organize a core group of friends who were interested in running this campaign with me.

 The first semester started off fairly slow, just gathering information and having meetings with administrators to discuss our goals and see what they had to say.
 In the second semester a few friends and I went to the first ever Student Network Activist Convergence (SNAC).
 At SNAC, we really learned how to take the next steps needed for our campaign.
 When we returned, we were all super stoked to get back on campus to really bring change to BGSU that would have worldwide effects.

 We officially kicked off the campaign to the public early second semester with a petition drive, calling on our President and Board of Trustees to commit to transitioning the university to using only 100% post-consumer recycled paper products all over campus.
 We had students dress up in tiger and orangutan suits to make the first official day of the petition exciting.
-Shortly after our event, our story was featured on the front page of our school newspaper
+Shortly after our event, our story was featured on the front page of our school newspaper the BG News.

 We continued our petition drive with an original goal of 1,600 signatures by the end of the semester.
 I also made an agreement with the rest of the group saying Ill shave off all my hair if we make it to 1,600.
 After that, we continued to really have a presence on campus, talking to students and make their voices heard.
 While this was going on, there were elections for president of student government.
 There were two candidates who ran on a platform that included sustainability.
 They won the election, so I approached them and proposed our initiative to get 100% recycled paper on campus.
 They told me if we could collect 2,000 signatures, 10% of the student body, they could most likely make something happen.